The Healing Power of Stem Cells: Treating Neurological Conditions

 Patients deserve access to safe and effective treatments that won’t break the bank or force them into precarious situations abroad.

-Efforts must be redoubled on all fronts – from policy makers pushing for insurance reforms, researchers working tirelessly towards more affordable methods of extraction and cultivation of stem cells, to healthcare providers advocating fiercely for their patients’ rights.
+Efforts must be redoubled on all fronts – from policy makers pushing for insurance reforms, researchers working tirelessly towards more affordable methods of extraction and of stem cells, to healthcare providers advocating fiercely for their patients’ rights.

 As we continue this dialogue on the accessibility and affordability of stem cell therapy within our society, we cannot ignore the impact technology has in this domain.